VERSO-UVM/Heard-and-Understood-App/flaskApp/consert/CONSERT_INSTALLATION.md

 ### Testing

-You can verify the package's installation via
+You can verify the package's installation via:
 ````
  pip show consert
 ````

+Once consert has been installed update the path to media file in [Consert Test Script](consert_test_script.py) and give it a run.
+If consert is able to fully process it will create a summary png in the test_output directory.